datactor/Blockchain/README.md

    Solutions to this problem include using consensus algorithms that are less vulnerable to 51% attacks, such as Proof of Stake, and implementing better security measures to protect the network.

-### Updating our blockchain
+### Updating blockchain
-Now we have to maintain a list of unspent outputs.
+Maintain a list of unspent outputs.
 This will just be a set of hashes of the unspent outputs.
 Note that this does not differentiate between two outputs that are to the same address for the same amount.

 This will be fixed later.

-We have to validate three more conditions now:
+validate three more conditions:
 - Can we spend the input?
 - How many coins are in the output?
 - Is the coinbase transaction valid?
 (We're going to skimp a bit on this check for now.)

 ### Writing a working example
-We need to:
+needs:
 1. Create a genesis block with transactions.
 2. Mine it.
 3. Add it to the blockchain.